GET STUFF OUT OF YOUR WAY & INTO A STORAGE CONTAINER@Model.Title.HeadingType>

 Loading your portable storage unit

-- Check out PODS’ packing and loading instructions to help you maximize container space and minimize damage to your stuff while it’s in storage.
+- Check out our packing and loading tips to help you maximize space and minimize damage to your stuff.

-- If there’s stuff you’ll need easy access to while storing, pack them last.
+- Pack items you’ll need easy access to last – close to the container door.
 Load items you won’t need first.

-- Whenever possible, pack furniture vertically to conserve space.
+- Load furniture vertically to conserve space when possible.

-- Pack lighter boxes on top of heavier ones.
+- Place lighter boxes on top of heavier ones.

-- Create a diagram indicating how you packed your PODS container to make items easier to access and unload.
+- Create a diagram indicating where you packed your belongings to make items easier to access and unload.